 This was the easiest way for sure.
 You just turn the oven to 350 and cook for 45 minutes to an hour.
 Check the corn occasionally and take it out when it reaches your desired level of darkness.

 Making the Seasoning

-I mixed light coconut milk with with cilantro and Thai chili powder the first time and just basted it on with our silicone baster at the end.
+I mixed light coconut milk with cilantro and Thai chili powder the first time and just basted it on with our silicone baster at the end.
 I regretted that pretty quick when I realized I added too much.
-You can add in a little and taste and and repeat or you can just sprinkle it on at the end.
+You can add in a little and taste and repeat or you can just sprinkle it on at the end.
 Either way, you will want to taste and adjust with the spicy stuff, it packs a punch!

 Copycat Chili's Corn Made With Thai Chili Powder and Coconut Milk